bgap/cyberg.net/_i18n/en/_posts/2020-01-01-cyberg-on-the-stock-market.md

 position: 20
 ---

 The corporation was listed on the Budapest Stock Exchange Xtend market on 19 Oct 2018.
-First trading date 10 Jan 2019.
+First trading date: 10 Jan 2019